MasegoM94/report-usage-forecasting/docs/privacy_policy.md

 | `is_repeat_user` | `src/features/engagement_features.py` | `date > first_view_date` (lifetime semantics) | `lifetime_returned_flag` |
 | `repeat_usage_flag` | `src/analytics/user_features.py` | `(active_days > 1) OR (total_views > 1)` — ambiguous | `lifetime_returned_flag` |

-Deprecated fields are retained in outputs for backwards compatibility during Sprint 6.
-They will be removed in Sprint 7.
+Deprecated fields are retained for backwards compatibility.
+No scheduled removal date has been set; they may be removed in a future pipeline version without notice.

 ---